This gluten-free and dairy-free three-bean vegetarian chili will warm you up and nourish you from the inside out throughout the cold days of winter!

 - For Serving: Shredded cheese, guacamole, corn tortilla chips (optional)

 - Stir in the beans, corn, apple cider vinegar, and maple syrup, and continue cooking uncovered for 30 to 45 minutes more until the chili is nicely thickened.
-Season with salt and pepper and serve.
+Season with salt and pepper and serve with toppings of your choice.